daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: About Easton
-subtitle: Why you'd want to go on a date with me
+subtitle: What my girlfriend likes about me
 ---

-My name is Easton Eberwein.
 I have the following qualities:

 - I can run fast
 - I like dogs
+- I have a cute face
+- I buy her stuff
+- I am strong
+- I have blue eyes

 What else do you need?

 ### My story

-Just a college kid taking a cool class and running fast
+My name is Easton.
+I'm 20 years old and I'm a junior at Marist College.
+I am a captain of the men's track & field team.
+I'm from a small town in Massachusetts called Dalton.